kuzmin-no/ELKO_GLED316_dimmer/readme.md

 | LRN     | Zigbee pairing mode           | Press small "push button" for apporx 10 seconds, when LED flashes release "push button" and press dimmer knob.  |

 It is likely that one of the Zigbee modules used is the [Telegesis ETRX357](https://eu.mouser.com/datasheet/2/368/TG_PM_0511_ETRX358x_LRS-3083307.pdf), which costs approximately 26 EUR.
-Although I do not have this module, I do have a Raspberry Pi Pico W.
+Although I do not have this module, but we can use any [ESPHome](https://esphome.io/index.html) compatible microcontroller.
-Therefore, we can use the Pico W or ESP32 with [ESPHome](https://esphome.io/index.html) as an alternative to Zigbee.
+I have tested Raspberry Pi Pico W and ESP-12F.
+It is easy to develop and debug on Raspberry Pi Pico W, but ESP-12F module has almost the same dimensions as the original Zigbee modules, and ESP platform supports captive portal.

 - [Connection diagram](./img/Connection_diagram.png)
 - [STL files for Raspberry Pi Pico case](./stl)